 In early 2013, Korg announced their Volca line.
 KVgear was founded a couple of months later, introducing our first Volca stand at Knobcon 2013 and a daisy chain cable shortly afterward.
-Since then we've rolled out a wide range of stands and power accessories for Volcas and other small synths.
+Since then we've rolled out dozens of stands and power accessories for Volcas and other small synths.
 All of these can be shipped worldwide.
 We’ve compiled the following information as part of our long history of supporting the Volca community.
 Contact us if you’d like to suggest additional content.

 Model Year Synthesis Output